London, Brighton and South Coast Railway: Stations

 The LB&SCR inherited or built 20 termini, the most significant at London Bridge, Victoria, Brighton, Portsmouth Harbour and Eastbourne.
 Stations at major junctions included Clapham Junction, East Croydon, Three Bridges, Horsham, and Lewes.

 The use of Mocatta's modular station designs was not perpetuated.
-During the 1850s and 1860s most stations were constructed according to one or two stock designs prepared by the Chief Engineers, R. Jacomb-Hood and Frederick Banister (1860–1895).
+During the 1850s and 1860s most stations were constructed according to one or two stock designs prepared by the Chief Engineers, Robert Jacomb-Hood (1822–1900) and Frederick Banister (1860–1895).
 Banister had a love of Italianate architecture, meaning that during the 1880s the LB&SCR produced elaborate decorated architecture for many country stations, notably on the Bluebell and Cuckoo Lines.
 The architect was Banister's son-in-law, Thomas Myres.

 Workshops and motive power depots

 The L&BR established a repair workshop at Brighton in 1840.
 Between 1852 and 1957 more than 1,200 steam locomotives and prototype diesel electric and electric locomotives were constructed there, before closure in 1962.
 It had small locomotive repair facilities at New Cross and Battersea Park Depots in London.

 By the first decade of the 20th century, Brighton works could no longer cope with the repair and building of both locomotives and rolling stock.
 In 1911 the LB&SCR built a carriage and wagon works at Lancing, which operated until 1965.
-A marine engineering workshop was established in the mid 1870s at Newhaven.
+A marine engineering workshop was established in the mid-1870s at Newhaven.

 There were engine sheds at Battersea Park, Brighton, Bognor, Coulsdon, Croydon, Eastbourne, Epsom, Fratton (joint) Horsham, Littlehampton, Midhurst, New Cross, Newhaven, St Leonards, Three Bridges and Tunbridge Wells West.